Set up Shared iPad

 You can deploy volume-purchased (VPP), apps, custom apps, line-of-business apps, or web apps to a Shared iPad device.

 - To add a VPP or custom app in the admin center, add the apps in Apple Business Manager or Apple School Manager and sync the VPP token with Intune.
-Assign a VPP or custom app as device-licensed to Azure AD device groups in Intune.
+Assign a VPP or custom app as device-licensed to Microsoft Entra device groups in Intune.
 For more information, see Sync a VPP token.

-- Add a line-of-business app in the admin center and assign it to Azure AD device groups.
+- Add a line-of-business app in the admin center and assign it to Microsoft Entra device groups.
 For more information, see Add an iOS/iPadOS line-of-business app to Microsoft Intune.

-- Add a web app, also referred to as a web clip, in the admin center and assign it to Azure AD user groups.
+- Add a web app, also referred to as a web clip, in the admin center and assign it to Microsoft Entra user groups.
 For more information, see Add a web app to Intune.

 The following table shows each iOS app type and describes the type of assignment supported with shared iPads.

 Configure home screen layout settings in a device configuration profile to organize the app layout and folders on the home screen and dock.
-Assign the profile to Azure AD user groups.
+Assign the profile to Microsoft Entra user groups.
 For more information, see Home screen layout.

 Recommended policy and app assignment for Shared iPads